Whatever your level of French mastery, you can always improve your language skills by playing fun French games!

 Meaning “thousand milestones,” Mille Bornes is an easy game to play in French, as you only need to learn a few words and know the numbers.

-KidSpeak is a package of interactive computer games that introduces children to the French language, covering a variety of topics across three levels of difficulty.
+KidSpeak is a package of interactive computer games that introduces children to the French language, but adult beginners can use them too!
+These fun French games cover a variety of topics across three levels of difficulty.

-Crosswords, word searches, and other puzzles are ideal for teaching kids French words and simple sentences.
-You can find plenty online or in puzzle books.
+Crosswords, word searches, and other puzzles are ideal for learning French words and simple sentences.
+You can find plenty for free online, or in puzzle books at your local bookstore.

 14. Tongue Twisters

-Think of a French word and ask your child to determine what it is by playing hangman.
+Think of a French word and ask a friend to determine what it is by playing hangman.
 This is an ideal opportunity to practice the alphabet and some basic vocabulary.

 Subsequent players must not land in marked squares, making it increasingly difficult to reach the middle as more squares have initials.